HP Login Instructions

 Following are the instructions to connect to your HP router's interface for configuration and diagnotstics.

-Make sure that you are connected to your HP router, either by ethernet cable of over
+1. Make sure you are connected to your HP router

-- The HP web-interface should open and ask for your username & password.
-If you're not sure about the username/password you can look at the default HP credentials to see what the defaults are, and how to reset to them.
+Default login credentials for HPIf you're not sure about the username/password you can look at the default HP credentials to see what the defaults are, and how to reset to them.

 How to configure your HP router